Qualcomm ups ante in fight with Apple, sues four Taiwanese suppliers

 Foxconn, formally known as Hon Hai Precision Industry Co and one of Apple's main suppliers, said it had not yet received documents regarding the lawsuit and declined further comment.

-Wistron Corp also said it had not received the relevant documents.
-Pegatron Corp declined to comment, while Compal Electronics Inc did not offer immediate comment.
+Wistron Corp (3231.TW) also said it had not received the relevant documents.
+Pegatron Corp (4938.TW) declined to comment, while Compal Electronics Inc (2324.TW) did not offer immediate comment.

 Last month, Qualcomm slashed its profit and revenue forecasts for the current quarter, saying it excluded revenue receivable from the four contract manufacturers.